Lakemba

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Lakemba has 79 active public transport stops, all of which are bus stops.
-These stops are served by 26 different routes that together facilitate 3,789 weekly passenger trips.
-Lakemba's transport accessibility is rated excellent, with residents on average being located 109 meters from the nearest stop.
+Lakemba has 79 active public transport stops, all serving buses.
+These stops are covered by 26 different routes, together handling 3789 weekly passenger trips.
+Transport accessibility is excellent, with residents on average living 109 meters from the nearest stop.
+Most residents commute outwards.
+Cars are the primary mode of transport at 66%, followed by trains at 20% and walking at 4%.
+Lakemba has an average vehicle ownership of 0.8 per dwelling, below the regional average.

 Frequently Asked Questions - Transport